 Auditor notes: Chemical containers are stored according to Environmental Health and Safety guidelines and depleted containers are washed and recycled.
+Labor on sites is trained in safe material handling and procedures.

 OBJECTIVE 5 - ENERGY USE, AIR QUALITY, and CLIMATE CHANGE